 Over the years, countless listeners have tuned in to the city’s four largest public radio stations – WYPR, WEAA, WBJC and WTMD – not only to listen but also to be part of the conversation.

-Join us on Thursday Dec.
-8 at the Baltimore Museum of Industry for a celebration of public radio’s rich history in Baltimore, as told by some of its most recognizable voices.
+On Thursday Dec.
+8 at the Baltimore Museum of Industry there was a celebration of public radio’s rich history in Baltimore, as told by some of its most recognizable voices and influential contributors.

-Hosted by Jayne Miller, a longtime reporter for WBAL and public radio advocate, the Baltimore Public Radio Reunion features on-air hosts including:
+Hosted by Jayne Miller, a longtime reporter for WBAL and public radio advocate, the Baltimore Public Radio Reunion featured:

 Tom Hall (WYPR)

 Judith Krummeck (WBJC)